WiFi router settings required when using Mill WiFi heaters

 - Make sure that your WiFi distributes b/g/n signal.
-Most routers do this automatically and in that case, there is nothing you need to change.
 You can check the b/g/n status by accessing your router through your computer.
+Most routers distribute b/g/n signal automatically and there is nothing you need to change.
+If a b/g/n signal doesn’t work, try “g” as a secondary option (eventually b/g).

 3) WPA2 password (AES encryption)